OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 ## Proof of unwinnability

-Let $$\mathcal{BS} := 18ISL35FYK4$ (\text{also, 3,431,382,150,268,629})$.
+Let $$\mathcal{BS} := 18ISL35FYK4 (\text{also, 3,431,382,150,268,629})$$.
 We list some useful facts about this seed.

 **Fact A** As Silent on Ascension 18 or higher with, a normal run with seed $$\mathcal{BS}$$ manually entered has the following properties.

 1. Neow offers: 1 card removal, gold, or a boss swap into Cursed Key.
-2. Before floor 6, only the events Scrap Ooze, Golden Idol, and The Cleric can be encountered, in this order.
+2. Before floor 6, the only ?-node outcomes are Scrap Ooze, Golden Idol, and The Cleric, in this order.
 3. The first 3 combats offer no damage cards, no Distractions, and no potions.
 4. The only draw cards offered are Escape Plan and Prepared.
+5. Each path to floor 6 encounters either 2 combats and 3 ?-nodes, or 3 combats and 2 ?-nodes.